VinawoodVinawood *

 60 m² ÷ 2.97 m² per sheet = 20.2 sheets at zero waste.
 With 10% waste: 20.2 × 1.10 = 22.2 → round up to 23 sheets of 5/8" or 3/4" plywood (3/4" preferred for subfloor over wider joist spacing).

-Always order an extra 1–2 sheets above the calculated count for site cut waste, panel damage during handling, and contingency.
+Always order an extra 1 to 2 sheets above the calculated count for site cut waste, panel damage during handling, and contingency.
+We've seen jobs run short on the last day of a pour because the foreman trusted his number to the sheet.

 Indicative 2026 Price by Thickness (PHP per sheet)